li-gaoyang/TSVD-RFR-MF/README.md

 In addition, we have encapsulated the TSVD-RFR Interpolation core in "RFRHelper.    py".

-You can find test samples in the "__ main __" function in "RFRHelper.    py".
-The specific use method is similar to the OrderyKriging3D in pykrige(https://github.com/GeoStat-Framework).

 We encapsulate the interface as "RandomForestInterpolation3D" function.
 So that everyone can use it conveniently.

 ##  3D visualization